erNail/hedgedoc-chart/chart/README.md

   and mount the ConfigMap by adapting `.Values.volumes` and `.Values.volumeMounts`.
   Another example, if you want to change the ports the application is using, you can do so.
 You'd have to set or adapt the environment variable that sets the port in `.Values.app.env`, and adapt `.Values.containerPorts` accordingly.

+### No Dependencies

+This chart does not bundle any databases (e.g., Postgres, Valkey) as a dependency.
+While this may seem inconvenient, it keeps the chart lightweight, and ensures users actively design their setup.
+Which database should be used?
+Is one already deployed?
+Should a new one be deployed?
+Is it deployed via helm chart or operator?
+Which helm chart should be used?
+Is a managed database service used?
+These are all questions that should be answered by the user, not the chart.

 ## Getting Started